 With education and experience comes confidence.
 In the beginning, do everything you can to learn.
 Investing in yourself is the best investment you will make.
 If you don’t invest in yourself, why should a potential client invest in you?

 If you struggle with self-confidence in your life, here are three resources to help you:

-If you could use a confidence boost, take a look at those resources and consider hiring a life coach who can help you specifically with confidence and self-esteem.
+If you could use a confidence boost, take a look at those resources and consider hiring a life coach or therapist who can help you specifically with confidence and self-esteem.
 Sometimes we need to work on ourselves before we can have success in our career.

 These are the 5 biggest reasons that wedding and event planners struggle to gain traction and make money in their business.
 Other things that could be preventing an event planner from having a successful business include poor financial planning and management, disorganization, and not having a passion for planning.

 The good news is that ALL of these things can easily be overcome so that you can turn your dream career into a hugely successful adventure!

 The truth about owning an event planning business is that there are a million things that you are responsible for in addition to planning and designing events.

 From setting the annual business budget and decluttering your workspace to updating social media bios and filing your annual report, the Ultimate Business Success Checklist for Wedding & Event Planners empowers planners to grow a successful and sustainable business by providing the tasks necessary to help your business thrive instead of just survive.